yaml/yaml-spec/spec/spec.md

-> The combined effect of the _block line folding_ rules is that each "paragraph" is interpreted as a line, [empty lines] are interpreted as a line feed, and the formatting of [more-indented] lines is preserved.
+> The combined effect of the _block line folding_ rules is that each "paragraph" is interpreted as a line, [empty lines] are interpreted as a line feed and the formatting of [more-indented] lines is preserved.

 **Example #.
 Block Folding**